-Vitamix quietly released a new consumer model last week, the Vitamix 6000.
-At first glance it’s a bit mysterious, but with a little investigation I think I’ve figured out the story.
+Vitamix quietly released a new consumer model last week, the Vitamix 64 oz.
+12-in-1 Automatic Blender.
 It’s a Standard machine, which means it is designed for the classic narrow containers with 3-inch blades and not the Next Generation wide container (to see which models are Standard and which are Next Generation, see my Vitamix comparison page).
 The front panel shares the same layout as the 6300 and Pro 500, including the handy on-off switch on the bottom left, the pulse toggle-switch on the top left, and the start-stop toggle switch on the top right.
 The central knob is physically the same, but its settings are different.
 It has six timed settings: 20 sec, 30 sec, 1 min, 1.5 min, 4.5 min, and 6.5 min.
 There is no manual variable speed control.

 In short, I don’t think that this is the best machine for most people to choose.
 I think the Certified Reconditioned models are a significantly better deal.
 See below for more details.